By LUXE City Guides; images by Calvin Sit

 The best bit, however, is the sheer variety of different landscapes that can pique the curiosity of outdoor buffs and hiking newbies alike.
 “From ridge lines and mountain tops to rock pools and forests, there really is something for everyone,” says Pheby.

-Suitable for family, food
+For family, food

 Disembark from the ferry at Sai Kung Public Pier and stroll along the waterfront promenade nicknamed Seafood Street, and if the name hasn’t given it away already, you will soon see what is on the menu.
 Restaurant after restaurant features tanks brimming with fish, crabs, shrimps, shellfish and probably a few mystery creatures you have never seen before, while fishermen hawk their catches directly from their boats that float close by.